-Coldplay reveal the secret to the band’s success: optimism
+Coldplay reveals secret to the band’s success: optimism

 Offenback, Germany — – British rock band Coldplay started its career as a shy, but acclaimed indie outfit.
 Now, the musicians easily fill stadiums across the world.
 Bassist Guy Berryman and drummer Will Champion tell dpa about their new album, “A Head Full of Dreams,” which contains the secret to the band’s long-running success: optimism.